Welcome to As the Bird flies!

 I'm originally from London, UK.

-I work as a freelance writer and indie author of contemporary fiction.
+I'm a freelance writer, creator of WriteNOW Cards, and an indie author of contemporary fiction.
 I write stories that move you - to faraway places, to new thoughts and to feeling something...
 You can check out all of my books on Amazon and you'll find lots of free extracts here.

 I like to help other people do what I have done; travel and work without dependency on a fixed location.
 I have given talks about being a digital nomad, transitioning from a full-timer to a freelancer, and about maximising a blog's potential to gain freelance work and clients.
-I have also shared my experience on becoming an indie author.
+I have also shared my experience on becoming an indie author on this blog.

 About My Books

 I'm the author of three published short story collections and a novella.
-I've been writing and publishing fiction since 2012 and have shared much of this journey on this blog.
+I've been writing and publishing fiction since 2012 and have shared much of my journey on this blog.

 Shy Feet: Short Stories Inspired by Travel